 2. GDPR PERSONAL DATA PROCESSING

 This Section 2 shall primarily apply to all Authorized Users covered by the EU Data Protection Laws.
-In all other circumstances, this Section 2 shall apply solely to the extent that Clean.io and a Client have expressly agreed in their Principal Agreement that Clean.io will collect, receive or otherwise process “Personal Data” originating from the European Economic Area, the United Kingdom and Switzerland, or Clean.io is aware that it has any such “Personal Data” in its possession despite its intention not to collect or receive such information.
+In all other circumstances, this Section 2 shall apply solely to the extent that Clean.io and a Client have expressly agreed in their Principal Agreement that Clean.io will collect, receive or otherwise process “GDPR Personal Data” (as defined below)originating from the European Economic Area, the United Kingdom and Switzerland, or Clean.io is aware that it has any such “GDPR Personal Data” in its possession despite its intention not to collect or receive such information.

 3. REQUIRED CONSENTS